 We Hold Ohio Nursing Homes Accountable

-Our experienced team of nursing home abuse attorneys in Toledo is relentless in our pursuit of justice.
+Our experienced team of Toledo personal injury attorneys is relentless in our pursuit of justice.
 We will pursue every legal avenue to ensure you and your loved one receive financial compensation for the treatment they endured at the hands of nursing home staff.
-Our attorneys will also fight to see that appropriate legal measures are taken to prevent those responsible for the abuse are never given the opportunity to do it again.
+Our attorneys will also fight to see that appropriate legal measures are taken to prevent those responsible for the abuse are ever allowed to do it again.

 Nursing home abuse cases are often challenging.
-You need a legal team with the knowledge and resources to get the result you need.
+You need a legal team with the knowledge and resources to get your desired result.
 When experience matters, turn to Slater & Zurz.
 To arrange your FREE consultation, contact us online or call (419) 658-7171.
 We are available anytime, day or night, to assist you.